laine-sa/tvc-gov/README.md

 ## Casting a vote

 To cast a vote, validators should transfer all their voting tokens to the destination address based on their choise of YES, NO or ABSTAIN (addresses shared below).
-You need access to the identity keypair .json file as well as the `spl-token` binary (can be built from the [Solana Program Library](https://github.com/solana-labs/solana-program-library) with `cargo b -r --bin spl-token).
+You need access to the identity keypair .json file as well as the `spl-token` binary (Bundled with the Solana CLI or can be built from the [Solana Program Library](https://github.com/solana-labs/solana-program-library) with `cargo b -r --bin spl-token).

 Look up your token account:
 ```